ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Related Work

-\textbf{Non-verbal facial reaction generation.} Existing approaches attempt to reproduce the listener's GT facial reactions from the input speaker behaviour.
+\textbf{Facial Reaction Generation.} Existing approaches attempt to reproduce the listener's GT facial reactions from the input speaker behaviour.
 For example, early studies frequently \cite{huang2017dyadgan,huang2018generating, huang2018generative,nojavanasghari2018interactive} extended the conditional GAN \cite{mirza2014conditional,goodfellow2020generative} to predict each listener's GT facial reaction under a one-on-one virtual interview scenario, which takes each speaker's facial image as the input and aim to reproduce a frame-level GT facial reaction (sketches) expressed by the corresponding listener.
-Recent facial reaction studies \cite{ng2022learning,zhou2022responsive} frequently represent facial motions using 3DMM coefficients (\emph{e.g.}, expression and pose coefficients) to better visualize the facial muscle movements.
+Recent facial reaction studies \cite{ng2022learning,zhou2022responsive} frequently represent facial motions using 3DMM (3D Morphable Model) coefficients (\emph{e.g.}, expression and pose coefficients) to better visualize the facial muscle movements.
 Meanwhile, speaker's speech and audio behaviours were also additionally employed as the input to deliver richer verbal and non-verbal speaker behavioural cues \cite{ng2022learning,song2022learning,shao2021personality}, which are crucial in triggering listeners' facial reactions.
 For example, Ng et al. \cite{ng2022learning} proposed a VQ-VAE-based framework that considers the nondeterministic nature of human facial reactions by learning a set of codebook vectors.
 Song et al. \cite{song2022learning,shao2021personality} search for a network whose architecture and weights are specifically adapted to each target listener's person-specific facial reactions in response to the speaker's audio and facial non-verbal behaviour.
 As discussed in \cite{song2023multiple,mehrabian1974approach}, human facial reaction has an uncertain nature, \emph{i.e.}, the same/similar behaviours expressed by speakers could trigger different facial reactions across not only various subjects but also the same subject under different contexts.
 Thus, it is problematic to train models that aims to reproduce the corresponding listener's GT facial reaction only from each speaker behaviour sequence.
+As a result, a publicly Grand Challenge \cite{song2023react2023} focusing on Multiple Appropriate Facial Reaction Generation (MAFRG) has been organised.
+It is important to note that since the submission of our paper, numerous MAFRG approaches have been developed \cite{song2024react, xu2023reversible, nguyen2024vector, dam2024finite, zhu2024perfrdiff, nguyen2024multiple, liu2024one, liang2023unifarn, yu2023leveraging, hoque2023beamer}.
+However, it is not fair to directly compare these methods with ours, as some of them \cite{xu2023reversible,dam2024finite, nguyen2024multiple,nguyen2024vector} are offline MAFRG approaches, while others \cite{nguyen2024multiple, hoque2023beamer} are built upon our ReacFace framework.